 vii) Default Notice not Sent Property

 If you receive these documents and ignore them, it will not stop the foreclosure from proceeding.
 Instead, in most cases, it will allow the lender to obtain a default judgment of foreclosure without having to address any challenges or defenses from you.
 For this reason, you should never fail to answer a complaint and summons.
+As soon as you receive a foreclosure summons and complaint, or if you suspect one may be coming in the future, please do not wait to contact the Law Office of Ronald D. Weiss, P.C.

 Knowing whether a complaint and summons meet all the requirements for a valid foreclosure action can be difficult, as New York foreclosure laws are complicated.
 As soon as you receive these documents, your first call should be to an experienced foreclosure defense lawyer who can evaluate your situations and options.

-As soon as you receive a foreclosure summons and complaint, or if you suspect one may be coming in the future, please do not wait to contact the Law Office of Ronald D. Weiss.
-Our foreclosure defense attorneys help many clients obtain positive resolutions, so call (631) 271-3737 or contact us online to discuss your situation as soon as possible.
+Consult Our Suffolk County Foreclosure Defense Lawyers Today – Our foreclosure defense attorneys help many clients obtain positive resolutions, so call (631) 271-3737 or contact us online to discuss your situation as soon as possible.